testingillusions/cleandataproject/codebook.md

 ##fullgalaxyactivity_df

-This is a dataframe with the following four indetification columns and sixty-six feature observation.
+This is a dataframe has a total of 70 columns with the following 4 indetification columns and 66 feature observation.

-The four identification columns are:
+The 4 identification columns are:

 * subjectid - Subject Identification Code
     + numeric
     + integer between 1 and 30
 * dataset - Indication of origination from the original Datasets
     + character
     + values:
-                ++ test - Originated from the Test Dataset ++ train - Originated from the Training Dataset
+        - test - Originated from the Test Dataset
+        - train - Originated from the Training Dataset
 * activityid - Activity Identification Code
     + numeric
     + integer between 1 and 6
     + values:
-                ++ 1 WALKING
+        - 1 WALKING
-                ++ 2 WALKING_UPSTAIRS
+        - 2 WALKING_UPSTAIRS
-                ++ 3 WALKING_DOWNSTAIRS
+        - 3 WALKING_DOWNSTAIRS
-                ++ 4 SITTING
+        - 4 SITTING
-                ++ 5 STANDING
+        - 5 STANDING
+        - 6 LAYING
 * activityname - Descriptive Activity Name
     + character
     + values:
-                ++ 1 WALKING
+        - WALKING
-                ++ 2 WALKING_UPSTAIRS
+        - WALKING_UPSTAIRS
-                ++ 3 WALKING_DOWNSTAIRS
+        - WALKING_DOWNSTAIRS
-                ++ 4 SITTING
+        - SITTING
-                ++ 5 STANDING
+        - STANDING
+        - LAYING

-The sixty-six feature columns contain the mean and standard deviation columns of the original data set for all the unique features.
+The 66 feature columns contain the mean and standard deviation columns of the original data set for all the unique features.

 The features originate from the original data sets columns for mean, denoted as mean() and standard deviation, denoted as std().
+As per the originating dataset:

-All of the data comes from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+>[All of the data comes] from the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
 These time domain signals (prefix 't' to denote time) were captured at a constant rate of 50 Hz.
 Then they were filtered using a median filter and a 3rd order low pass Butterworth filter with a corner frequency of 20 Hz to remove noise.
 Similarly, the acceleration signal was then separated into body and gravity acceleration signals (tBodyAcc-XYZ and tGravityAcc-XYZ) using another low pass Butterworth filter with a corner frequency of 0.3 Hz.

-Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
+>Subsequently, the body linear acceleration and angular velocity were derived in time to obtain Jerk signals (tBodyAccJerk-XYZ and tBodyGyroJerk-XYZ).
 Also the magnitude of these three-dimensional signals were calculated using the Euclidean norm (tBodyAccMag, tGravityAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag).

-Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
+>Finally a Fast Fourier Transform (FFT) was applied to some of these signals producing fBodyAcc-XYZ, fBodyAccJerk-XYZ, fBodyGyro-XYZ, fBodyAccJerkMag, fBodyGyroMag, fBodyGyroJerkMag.
 (Note the 'f' to indicate frequency domain signals).

-These signals were used to estimate variables of the feature vector for each pattern:
+>These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

-Additional vectors obtained by averaging the signals in a signal window sample.
+>Additional vectors obtained by averaging the signals in a signal window sample.
 These are used on the angle() variable:

-gravityMean
-tBodyAccMean
-tBodyAccJerkMean
-tBodyGyroMean
-tBodyGyroJerkMean
+>gravityMean
+>tBodyAccMean
+>tBodyAccJerkMean
+>tBodyGyroMean
+>tBodyGyroJerkMean

 The columns available in this data set are as follows.
 All are numeric, containing exactly one entry per row.

-*tbodyaccmeanx
-*tbodyaccmeany
-*tbodyaccmeanz

-*tbodyaccstdx
-*tbodyaccstdy
-*tbodyaccstdz

-*tgravityaccmeanx
-*tgravityaccmeany
-*tgravityaccmeanz

-*tgravityaccstdx
-*tgravityaccstdy
-*tgravityaccstdz

-*tbodyaccjerkmeanx
-*tbodyaccjerkmeany
-*tbodyaccjerkmeanz

-*tbodyaccjerkstdx
-*tbodyaccjerkstdy
-*tbodyaccjerkstdz

-*tbodygyromeanx
-*tbodygyromeany
-*tbodygyromeanz

-*tbodygyrostdx
-*tbodygyrostdy
-*tbodygyrostdz

-*tbodygyrojerkmeanx
-*tbodygyrojerkmeany
-*tbodygyrojerkmeanz

-*tbodygyrojerkstdx
-*tbodygyrojerkstdy
-*tbodygyrojerkstdz

-*tbodyaccmagmean
-*tbodyaccmagstd

-*tgravityaccmagmean
-*tgravityaccmagstd

-*tbodyaccjerkmagmean
-*tbodyaccjerkmagstd

-*tbodygyromagmean
-*tbodygyromagstd

-*tbodygyrojerkmagmean
-*tbodygyrojerkmagstd

-*fbodyaccmeanx
-*fbodyaccmeany
-*fbodyaccmeanz

-*fbodyaccstdx
-*fbodyaccstdy
-*fbodyaccstdz

-*fbodyaccjerkmeanx
-*fbodyaccjerkmeany
-*fbodyaccjerkmeanz

-*fbodyaccjerkstdx
-*fbodyaccjerkstdy
-*fbodyaccjerkstdz

-*fbodygyromeanx
-*fbodygyromeany
-*fbodygyromeanz

-*fbodygyrostdx
-*fbodygyrostdy
-*fbodygyrostdz

-*fbodyaccmagmean
-*fbodyaccmagstd
-*fbodybodyaccjerkmagmean
-*fbodybodyaccjerkmagstd

-*fbodybodygyromagmean
-*fbodybodygyromagstd

-*fbodybodygyrojerkmagmean
-*fbodybodygyrojerkmagstd
+* tbodyaccmeanx
+* tbodyaccmeany
+* tbodyaccmeanz

+* tbodyaccstdx
+* tbodyaccstdy
+* tbodyaccstdz

+* tgravityaccmeanx
+* tgravityaccmeany
+* tgravityaccmeanz

+* tgravityaccstdx
+* tgravityaccstdy
+* tgravityaccstdz

+* tbodyaccjerkmeanx
+* tbodyaccjerkmeany
+* tbodyaccjerkmeanz

+* tbodyaccjerkstdx
+* tbodyaccjerkstdy
+* tbodyaccjerkstdz

+* tbodygyromeanx
+* tbodygyromeany
+* tbodygyromeanz

+* tbodygyrostdx
+* tbodygyrostdy
+* tbodygyrostdz

+* tbodygyrojerkmeanx
+* tbodygyrojerkmeany
+* tbodygyrojerkmeanz

+* tbodygyrojerkstdx
+* tbodygyrojerkstdy
+* tbodygyrojerkstdz

+* tbodyaccmagmean
+* tbodyaccmagstd

+* tgravityaccmagmean
+* tgravityaccmagstd

+* tbodyaccjerkmagmean
+* tbodyaccjerkmagstd

+* tbodygyromagmean
+* tbodygyromagstd

+* tbodygyrojerkmagmean
+* tbodygyrojerkmagstd

+* fbodyaccmeanx
+* fbodyaccmeany
+* fbodyaccmeanz

+* fbodyaccstdx
+* fbodyaccstdy
+* fbodyaccstdz

+* fbodyaccjerkmeanx
+* fbodyaccjerkmeany
+* fbodyaccjerkmeanz

+* fbodyaccjerkstdx
+* fbodyaccjerkstdy
+* fbodyaccjerkstdz

+* fbodygyromeanx
+* fbodygyromeany
+* fbodygyromeanz

+* fbodygyrostdx
+* fbodygyrostdy
+* fbodygyrostdz

+* fbodyaccmagmean
+* fbodyaccmagstd

+* fbodybodyaccjerkmagmean
+* fbodybodyaccjerkmagstd

+* fbodybodygyromagmean
+* fbodybodygyromagstd

+* fbodybodygyrojerkmagmean
+* fbodybodygyrojerkmagstd

 ##groupedgalaxyactivity_df

-This is a dataframe with the following three indetification columns and sixty-six feature observation that is an average of the fullgalaxyactivity_df dataframe for each subject and each activity.
+This is a dataframe has a total of 69 columns with the following 3 indetification columns and 66 feature observation that is an average of the fullgalaxyactivity_df dataframe for each subject and each activity.

-The three identification columns are:
+The 3 identification columns are:

 * subjectid - Subject Identification Code
     + numeric
     + integer between 1 and 30

 * activityid - Activity Identification Code
     + numeric
     + integer between 1 and 6
     + values:
-                ++ 1 WALKING
+        - 1 WALKING
-                ++ 2 WALKING_UPSTAIRS
+        - 2 WALKING_UPSTAIRS
-                ++ 3 WALKING_DOWNSTAIRS
+        - 3 WALKING_DOWNSTAIRS
-                ++ 4 SITTING
+        - 4 SITTING
-                ++ 5 STANDING
+        - 5 STANDING
+        - 6 LAYING

 * activityname - Descriptive Activity Name
     + character
     + values:
-                ++ 1 WALKING
+        - WALKING
-                ++ 2 WALKING_UPSTAIRS
+        - WALKING_UPSTAIRS
-                ++ 3 WALKING_DOWNSTAIRS
+        - WALKING_DOWNSTAIRS
-                ++ 4 SITTING
+        - SITTING
-                ++ 5 STANDING
+        - STANDING
+        - LAYING

-All sixty-six feature columns are the mean of the sub groups Subject->Activity calcualted by using the summeans() function.
+All 66 feature columns are the mean of the sub groups Subject->Activity calcualted by using the summeans() function.

 All columns has the same defination as the originating fullgalaxyactivities_df dataframe from above.